coursehero/slacktee/README.md

 ```
 slack_domain=""     # Slack domain.
 You can find it in the URL. https:[Your slack domain].slack.com/
 token=""            # Integration token.
 This is used for message posting.
 upload_token=""     # User token.
-This is used for uploading.
+This is used for file upload.
 channel=""          # Default channel to post messages.
 You don't have to add '#'.
-tmp_dir="/tmp"      # Temporary file is created in this directory.
-username="slacktee" # Default username to post messages.
-You don't have to add '#'.
-icon="bell"         # Default icon to post messages.
-You don't have to wrap it with ':'.
 ```

 Usage